Santipur Assembly constituency: 2016

-In the 2016 elections, the 6 times MLA Ajoy Dey was defeated by the West Bengal State Youth Congress, President, Arindam Bhattacharya.
-Arindam Bhattacharya a young leader and a corporate and International Trade Law expert registered a historical win over his rival, securing a 1,03,566 (52.25%) votes with a winning margin of 19,488 votes.
+In the 2016 elections, the 6-times MLA Ajoy Dey was defeated by the West Bengal State Youth Congress, President, Arindam Bhattacharya, who secured 103,566 (52.25%) votes, with a winning margin of 19,488 votes.

 2014 General election

 Santipur Assembly constituency is part of Ranaghat (Lok Sabha constituency).
 Ranaghat went to the polls on May 12, 2014 in phase 5 of the 2014 general election in West Bengal.
 The result of Santipur in this election is given below.